gfx3oiio/gfx3oiio.github.io/_posts/2025-12-19-Mini-Water-Ecosystem-Privacy-Policy.md

 ---
-published: true
-title: "떳다 떳다 비행기 개인정보처리방침"
+title: "Mini Water Ecosystem Privacy Policy"
 categories:
   - Privacy Policy
 tags:
   - Privacy Policy

-date: 2025-11-10
+date: 2025-12-19
-last_modified_at: 2025-11-10
+last_modified_at: 2025-12-19
 comments: false
 ---
 **Privacy Policy**

-This privacy policy applies to the 떳다 떳다 비행기 app (hereby referred to as "Application") for mobile devices that was created by OIIO (hereby referred to as "Service Provider") as an Ad Supported service.
+This privacy policy applies to the Mini Water Ecosystem app (hereby referred to as "Application") for mobile devices that was created by OIIO (hereby referred to as "Service Provider") as an Ad Supported service.
 This service is intended for use "AS IS".

 **Information Collection and Use**